MarieFrance119/OCR_P8_Ubiquant_Market_Prediction/README.md

 # OCR_P8_Ubiquant_Market_Prediction
-Ubiquant Market Prediction is a Kaggle competition to which I am participating.
-It will end on April 18, 2022.
+[Ubiquant Market Prediction](https://www.kaggle.com/competitions/ubiquant-market-prediction/overview) is a Kaggle competition to which I am participating.
+It began on January, 18, 2022 and will end on April 18, 2022.

-Here are my works concerning

-## Data Analysis

-## Data Prediction
+This is prediction competition through regression.

+2 notebooks have been written, one for analysis and one for modelisation.

+I tested the influence of preprocessing on modelisation, considering scaling and dimension reduction.
+I focused only on the 300 features.

+Models used in the notebook of modelisation are :
+- LinearRegression
+- ElasticNet
+- XGBRegressor
+- unidimensionnal convolutionnal neuronal networks (Conv1D).

+Several architectures for Conv1D have been tested with different activation functions.

+In this study, best model is Conv1D.
+Nevertheless, Pearson correlation coefficient (between actual and predicted) are low (around 0.1).
+LinearRegression, even it is a simple model, does not so bad comparing others.